thw73/inst/README.md

 <p>
    &emsp;<img src="BitlockerWarnung.PNG" width="200" >
 </p>
 Then your Bitlocker encryption is not complete.
-Just complete your Bitlocker encryption [^1]<br>
+Just complete your Bitlocker encryption RRUB_CMDLINE_LINUX with "video=DP-3:D video=eDP:e" in /etc/default/grub and generate the new grub config [^1]<br>
 Now you cann access your Windows drive via Dolphin.
 You have to enter two passwords.
 The first one is the Bitlocker-Key and the second one is your password.
 If you do not need a Bitlocker encryption on your Windows Drive, you can decativate your Bitlocker encryption after the successfull encryption.
 <br>